docarray/docarray/docs/how_to/multimodal_training_and_serving.md

     name: python3
 ---

-# Multi-Modal Deep learning with DocList
+# Multimodal deep learning with DocList

 DocList is a library for representing, sending, and storing multi-modal data that can be used for a variety of different use cases.